samidarko/VideoTuna/README.md

 🤗🤗🤗 Videotuna is a useful codebase for text-to-video applications.
-🌟 VideoTuna is the first repo that integrates multiple AI video generation models for text-to-video, image-to-video, text-to-image generation (to the best of our knowledge).
+🌟 VideoTuna is the first repo that integrates multiple AI video generation models including `text-to-video (T2V)`, `image-to-video (I2V)`, `text-to-image (T2I)`, and `video-to-video (V2V)` generation for model inference and finetuning (to the best of our knowledge).
-🌟 VideoTuna is the first repo that provides comprehensive pipelines in video generation, including pre-training, continuous training, post-training (alignment), and fine-tuning (to the best of our knowledge).
+🌟 VideoTuna is the first repo that provides comprehensive pipelines in video generation, from fine-tuning to pre-training, continuous training, and post-training (alignment) (to the best of our knowledge).
-🌟 The models of VideoTuna include both U-Net and DiT architectures for visual generation tasks.
-🌟 A new 3D video VAE, and a controllable facial video generation model will be released soon.
+🌟 An Emotion Control I2V model will be released soon.

 ## Features